-Arsenal set to sign Konstantinos Mavropanos with Greek wonderkid due in London to discuss £2.2m move – Daily Mail
+Arsenal set to sign the 20-year-old Greek defender Konstantinos Mavropanos – The Guardian

 |

-Arsenal set to sign Konstantinos Mavropanos with Greek wonderkid due in London to discuss £2.2m move
+Arsenal set to sign the 20-year-old Greek defender Konstantinos Mavropanos

-The defender and his representatives are due in London to discuss a £2.2m move from PAS Giannina.
-Arsenal are close to signing Greek wonderkid Konstantinos Mavropanos from PAS Giannina. +2.
-Arsenal are close to signing Greek wonderkid Konstantinos …
+Konstantinos Mavropanos to Arsenal: What we know so far about Arsene Wenger's defensive target

-Arsenal in talks to sign Greece wonderkid Konstantinos Mavropanos
+Arsenal fans react exactly as you'd expect to news they're closing in on Greece wonderkid Konstantinos Mavropanos

-Arsenal on the verge of making first January transfer window signing…but there's a catch

 Do you have something awesome to share with the world?
 Click here to share